vegaprotocol/specs/protocol/0012-POSR-position_resolution.md

 API requirements:

 - create an endpoint to easily identify network's position in any given market,
+- create an endpoint to easily identify network's margin levels in any given market,
 - create an endpoint to easily check time of next liquidation trade attempt.